when the silence slaps,

 November 2022

-Researching the sounds of the subsequent numb 12 months.
-Trying to understand and come to grips with some of the main occurrences and challenges I had to go through, not only while recovering but also while learning how to function again.
-Living with myself, the subdural hematoma, memory loss, diplopia, photophobia, grief, depression, and everything else that followed.
+Researching the sounds of the subsequent 12 numb months.
+Trying to comprehend and come to grips with the main occurrences and challenges I had to go through in life, while recovering and learning about myself.
+Living with myself, the subdural hematoma, the memory loss, the diplopia, the photophobia, the grief, depression, and everything else that followed.

-My primary intention for this project (windows and book) is to embed my headspace and memories into stone, primarily the lost memories that were erased by the impact.
-Approximately seven months before and two weeks after the incident are completely gone from my memory.
+My primary longing in this project of glass and paper is to embed my headspace and memories into stone, primarily the memory that was erased by the impact.
+It's difficult to say exactly, but it feels like +/- seven months before and some weeks after the accident are completely erased.
 However, even the moments and challenges I encountered during my recovery are fading.
 To this day, I still struggle with both long and short-term memory.
 Capturing and archiving these experiences, to remember and never forget, comes naturally to me.
 Additionally, I hope to never have to ask myself the same identity questions again.
 By taking the time to reflect on the months before and after the accident, I sought answers for that surreal period and aimed to make these insights last.